BenoitDuffez/RedmineFiles-gocd-task/README.md

-# GoCD task plugin skeleton
+# Redmine File upload GoCD task plugin

-This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing task plugins for GoCD.
-It works out of the box, but you should change it to do something besides executing `curl`.

-All the documentation is hosted at https://plugin-api.gocd.io/current/tasks.
+This GoCD plugin allows upload of files to a Redmine instance.

+Typical use is to publish a binary to Redmine.

+## Requirements

+* GoCD 17 (could work with earlier versions, as low as 14)
+* Redmine 3.4

 ## Getting started

-* Edit the file `build.gradle` to change the plugin id, description and some other metadata.
+* define `REDMINE_API_KEY` as a (secure) variable, I did it in the environment
+* define `REDMINE_URL` as a variable, I did it in the environment
+* add a job/task and configure:
-* Edit the file `settings.gradle` to change the name of this project.
+  * the artifact you wish to upload
-* Edit the `GetConfigRequest.java` class to add any configuration fields that should be shown in the view.
-* Edit the `TaskConfig.java` file which contains the model for your task configuration.
-* Edit the `task.template.html` file which contains the view for the plugin settings page of your plugin.
-* Edit the `ValidateRequest.java` class to perform validation of the task configuration as performed by a user.
-* Edit the `ExecuteRequest.java` and `CurlTaskExecutor.java` class to execute the task, and pipe stdout/stderr correctly.
+  * the Redmine project
+  * the project version

+For Redmine, you either need the 3.4 version, or the r16109, or apply manually [this patch](http://www.redmine.org/projects/redmine/repository/revisions/16109/diff/).

+The project ID is either the numeric or the string ID.

+There is an artifact generated, it's called `redmine_output.html` (at the root).

 ## Building the code base